kewalaka/terraform-azurerm-avm-res-cache-redis-enterprise/README.md

 ### <a name="input_timeouts"></a> [timeouts](#input\_timeouts)

-Description: - `create` - (Defaults to 30 minutes) Used when creating the Container App Environment.
+Description:  - `create` - (Defaults to 30 minutes) Used when creating the Redis Enterprise cache.
-- `delete` - (Defaults to 30 minutes) Used when deleting the Container App Environment.
+ - `delete` - (Defaults to 30 minutes) Used when deleting the Redis Enterprise cache.
-- `read` - (Defaults to 5 minutes) Used when retrieving the Container App Environment.
+ - `read` - (Defaults to 5 minutes) Used when retrieving the Redis Enterprise cache.
-- `update` - (Defaults to 30 minutes) Used when updating the Container App Environment.
+ - `update` - (Defaults to 30 minutes) Used when updating the Redis Enterprise cache.

 Type: